 Hand-bevelled glass is produced in five stages - blank cutting, steel grinding, stone smoothing, cork polishing and then felt buffing.
 We use 8mm glass - twice the thickness of commercial bevel 'clusters'.
 A typical hand made bevel can take anywhere from 30 minutes to several hours to make, depending on shape and difficulty.
 Our bevels are finished with optical grade cerium oxide for incredible brilliance.

-A few examples of our custom hand-bevelled glass.
-ClickStained Glass for more.
+A few examples of our work featuring our custom hand-bevelled glass.